mongodb/terraform-provider-mongodbatlas/website/docs/r/project_invitation.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find GROUP-ID in the official documentation.

+~> **IMPORTANT:**
+This resource is specifically to mange the invitations, not the user beyond that.
+Once the invite is accepted, the resource will be missing from the state.
+Unless the `resource` block is removed, Terraform will attempt to create the invite again on the next apply.

 ## Example Usages

 ```terraform